securityfirst/tent-content/contents_en/communications/making-a-call/beginner/making-secure-calls-on-your-phone.md

-[Title]: # (Making secure calls on your phone)
+[Title]: # (Secure calls)
 [Order]: # (2)

 # Signal

-Signal is a free, simple, open-source tool for messaging and voice calls with end-to-end encryption.
+Signal is a free, simple, open-source tool that protects voice calls with end-to-end encryption.

 Download Signal for: